rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata Learning Path 4.md

  Task 1: Access the Azure portal and set up a Subscription <br>
  After Step 10: On the Conditions tab select Not Constrained in Delegation type.
 Click Next<br>

+ Task 5: Protect an On-Premises Server <br>
+ Step 1:  Go to Microsoft Defender for Cloud and select the Security solution page from the left menu <br>
+ Step 2:  Select ADD in the Non-Azure Servers box <br>
+ Step 3:  Skip <br>